 Holmes said if teams are in front of him, they can’t stand it.
-And once his dog team hits the coast at Unalakleet, Holmes said, Tempest will not shut up.
+Once his dog team hits the coast at Unalakleet, he said, Tempest will not shut up.

 “It just breaks her heart,” he said.
 “She loves being up here so much.”

 He said she’s his best friend.

 Zeke is one of two dogs in rookie musher Kailyn Davis’s team that she adopted from the Fairbanks animal shelter.
 Davis first spotted Zeke six years ago.
 Then, he had just tufts of fur and scabs.
 Davis said running with a dog team helped save him.